neo4j-partners/amazon-cloud-formation-neo4j/aws/README.md

 ### Validating a template locally

-`aws cloudformation validate-template --template-body file://neo4j-enterprise-stack.json`
+`aws cloudformation validate-template --template-url https://s3.amazonaws.com/neo4j-cloudformation/neo4j-enterprise-stack.json`

 This often doesn't work and comes with numerous limitations.
 One on filesize (which doesn't apply to S3), another in that it doesn't validate everything.